 Changing boot priority to the right order will boot your computer from the flash drive/ CD-ROM drive.

-2. When the computer is booting up, press “F12“* key to open boot settings on your computer.
+2. As your device is booting up, press the “F12” key.
+This will open up the boot settings on your computer.

-3. When BIOS settings will open on your computer, go to “BIOS“.
+3. When BIOS settings will open on your computer, go to “BIOS” settings.

 Once you have done it, save and exit BIOS settings to boot your computer from the Windows 10 installation drive.

-1. At first, insert the installation media you have created (or the Windows 10 installation DVD) on your computer.
+1. Plugin the installation media you have created (or the Windows 10 installation DVD) on your computer.

 2. Press any key from your keyboard to boot from the DVD.

-5. In the Advanced options window, click on the “Startup Repair“.
+5. Once the Advanced options window appears, click on the “Startup Repair“.

 This should solve the problem on your computer.